 Lead batteries have a long history of being the most reliable, safe and trusted technology available for energy storage.
 Unlike newer battery technologies, lead batteries have more than a century of safe use in vital industries such as transportation, communication, security, marine, nuclear, medical and aviation.
+The world entrusts more than 70% of its rechargeable energy storage needs to lead batteries.

 The U.S. lead battery industry also sets the bar high for worker safety, striving to continually advance its practices to protect workers, communities and the environment.